jmnavarrol/bash-magic-enviro/README.md

 ### directory whitelisting<a name="whitelisting"></a>
 The first time a **'.bme_project'** file is found in a directory hierarchy, you'll be prompted to either allow or forbid BME to source it.
-Your answer will apply to that directory and **all its subdirectories** and it will be stored in the **'~/.bme.d/whitelistedpaths.txt'** file, ^in the form of an associative array.
+Your answer will apply to that directory and **all its subdirectories** and it will be stored in the **'~/.bme.d/whitelistedpaths.txt'** file, in the form of an associative array.

 You can manually edit your *'~/.bme.d/whitelistedpaths.txt'* file, but be aware the file will be overwritten each time the answer for a new directory is collected (so, i.e.: your comments won't be preserved).